AdobeDocs/events.en/help/deep-dives/certification.md

 ---
 title: Investing in Yourself - Adobe [!DNL Marketo Engage] Certification
-description: Have you been interested in the certification process and how it can help your Marketing career?
-Or maybe you're interested in the process for studying, preparing and taking the exam?
-Join Adobe [!DNL Marketo Engage] Champions as they discuss their journey to becoming a Marketo Certified Expert or Architect!
+description: Curious about how certification can boost your marketing career?
+Join Adobe Marketo Engage Champions as they share their experiences and tips on studying, preparing, and taking the exam to become a Marketo Certified Expert or Architect!
 role: Admin, User
 level: Beginner, Intermediate, Experienced
 doc-type: Event